-One of the newer 'kids on the block' weather satellites are the highest tech options available to weather forecasters.
+One of the newer 'kids on the block' weather satellites, is the highest tech options available to weather forecasters.
 They are able to view and gather large amounts of data about the Earth's weather and climate with unparalleled views.

 They tend to hold either asynchronous orbits (therefore covering the entire Earth's surface) or geostationary (thereby focussing on a single spot for extended periods).
-As early as 1946 ambitions to put cameras into space was already being developed.
+As early as 1946, ambitions to put cameras into space were already being developed.

 The first weather satellite, Vanguard 2, reached Earth's orbit in February 1959.
 This sparked the beginning of a proliferation of weather satellite launches over the next 5 decades.

 From orbit, they are privy to unobstructed views of the Earth's cloud systems and are able to gather information on anything from ocean temperatures to spotting wildfires or sandstorms.